Blog

 Much like “digital transformation,” the term “zero trust” at some point morphed into a buzzword that many people talk about without fully grasping its true meaning or scope.
 Even as zero trust makes its way from marketing fluff into real-world implementations, a lack of understanding or ability to benchmark progress may discourage organizations from adopting the zero-trust model.

 Unfortunately, the current vendor landscape doesn’t help.
 Many services, vendors, and tools that pre-date zero trust are taking advantage of the marketing hype by claiming zero-trust capabilities that they often can’t deliver.
-This inevitably leads to inappropriate tool selection and shaky zero-trust implementations.
+This inevitably leads to inappropriate tool selection and shaky implementations.

 How Cyolo Overcomes this Obstacle